mehrnaz98/AimTrue/README.md

 ## 🙏 Acknowledgment

 This project was developed as part of the **SheCodes Basics Add-on** workshop.
 While not my first foray into web development, this challenge allowed me to sharpen my existing front-end skills and pay closer attention to design aesthetics, responsive behavior, and interactive elements such as theme toggling.
-Special thanks to the [SheCodes team] for curating a learning environment that emphasizes both structure and creativity.

 **Special thanks to the [SheCodes team](https://www.shecodes.io/) and the [Delacs Foundation](https://www.delac.foundation/)** for their support and commitment to empowering women in tech through accessible and impactful learning experiences.

 ## 🔗 Connect with Me